ImMau14/Reloj-Alarma/readme-english.md

 [Idioma español](./readme.md)

 This is an alarm clock made in Tkinter for the purpose of setting an alarm on my computer.
 It was developed on Windows, but hasn't been tested on Linux yet.
+The images and icons were made by me.
 It's only in Spanish, but I'll probably translate it to English.

 |<img src="https://cdn.discordapp.com/attachments/697811476362035251/1351421123249569832/image.png?ex=67da507f&is=67d8feff&hm=bf4df0a62c1490f26fab8b7e236d57515a2cf40da1d503963f12f3c40aba4df1&">|<img src="https://cdn.discordapp.com/attachments/697811476362035251/1351421186701262889/image.png?ex=67da508f&is=67d8ff0f&hm=05142fd563346a5d82daf928690de3ad039ac88b818e2b0f15fb20a9830202ad&">|
 |:-:|:-:|